 - I. New programs - 1.
 Program requirements - a.
-Submit a capability study describing an experimental or innovative curriculum/program that encompasses valid postsecondary educational attributes, is approved by the committee of the educational entity assuming responsibility for the curriculum, and substantially meets all the Council's standards and criteria. - b.
+Submit a Self Study describing an experimental or innovative curriculum/program that encompasses valid postsecondary educational attributes, is approved by the committee of the educational entity assuming responsibility for the curriculum, and substantially meets all the Council's standards.
+Provide any additional support letters or documentation as appropriate. - b.
 Fully inform applicants of the innovative or experimental nature of the curriculum/program before they matriculate into it. - c.
 Explain the aims, goals, and potential that the program may or may not become a permanent method of presenting the curriculum or conducting the program. - d.
 Construct a timeline in concert with the Council on when and how the program will be reassessed both internally and externally to ensure its validity, determine student achievements, and attain program outcomes. - 2.
 Council actions